 I’ve used natural cocoa powder, raw cacao powder and Dutch-processed cocoa powder in this recipe before and liked it each time, but Dutch-processed cocoa will result in a deeper darker color and slightly less bitter chocolate taste.

-This cake can stand alone with a simple dusting of powdered sugar or be frosted any which way you like.
+This cake can stand alone with a simple dusting of powdered sugar or be frosted any way you like.
 I’ve gone the super decadent route with this thick fudgy whipped vegan dark chocolate coconut milk ganache.
 The method is the same as making ganache with heavy cream, but we’ve swapped heavy cream with rich fatty coconut milk.
-You want to use the full fat canned variety or make it from scratch.
+You want to use the full-fat canned variety or make it from scratch.
 The good thing is the coconut cream does not need to be separated out, just use it straight from the can.

-Ganache should be made by weighing the coconut milk and chocolate so you can get the right consistency.
+The ganache should be made by weighing the coconut milk and chocolate so you can get the right consistency.
 That’s why I suggest using a kitchen scale to measure, well, pretty much everything, but especially the ganache components.
 Some recipes for ganache call for a 1:1 ratio of heavy cream to chocolate.
 I found that with coconut milk the resulting ganache was too thick with a 1:1 ratio, so I prefer a 3:2 ratio of coconut milk to chocolate.

 The ganache needs to chill and firm up before whipping it, so I like to make it the night before and just let it sit in the fridge until I’m ready to frost the cake the next day.
 I often bake the cake the night before as well, because the flavor improves the following day.
 You just need to be sure to wrap the cooled cake well, so that it does not dry out.
 Once the ganache has chilled and set, it whips up into a thick fluffy glossy luscious frosting in minutes.